irtiza7/Tic-Tac-Toe/README.md

  3. Open CMD in the folder where you stored these files.
  4. Type the follwing commands to run...
--javac Main.java TicTacToe.java Game.java Value.java
+ * javac Main.java TicTacToe.java Game.java Value.java
--java Main
+ * java Main